diego-romano/gmtsar-gpu/README.md

 __INSTRUCTIONS FOR INSTALLING AND RUNNING gmtsar-gpu__
 ----------------------------------------------

 This toolset is intended to speed up InSAR processing by exploiting GPGPU through CUDA.
-Executable can substitute original sequential versions in GMTSAR.
+Executables can substitute original sequential versions in GMTSAR.
 At the moment, only _xcorr-gpu_ has been released.
 Soon, _esarp-gpu_ will follow.

 __REQUIREMENTS__